Invelord/segi-urp/README.md

 # Sonic Ether Global Illumination URP (SEGI but for URP)
 ![Screenshot](Thumbnail.gif)

 <div align="justify">SEGI URP is a fully dynamic global illumination which includes both indirect diffuse gi and reflections.
 SEGI URP utilize voxel based approach with cone tracing.
-This project is not production ready and is never intended to be a fully finished project, therefore feel free to 'hack' around with the code yourself because we do not have the time to maintain / improve this project.</div>
+This project is not production ready and is never intended to be a fully finished project, therefore feel free to 'hack' around with the code yourself because we do not have the time to maintain / improve this project.
+We are NOT active in this github repository, therefore if you want to have a chat with us, feel free to join our discord server instead.</div>

 <h2>Breakdown Summary</h2>